ghaarm/ngram-type-ger/etl/README.md

-# Extraction and Transformation of German n-grams
+# Extraction and Transformation of German n-grams and syllables.

+## Ngrams
-This section contains the sources and the code used to extract German n-grams.
+This section contains the sources and the code used to extract German n-grams and syllables.

 Most of the ngrams haven been chosed according to